 What It’s Made Of

 The Helix Midnight Luxe is built with premium materials to provide lasting comfort and support.
 Its cooling pillow top comes wrapped in either a breathable TENCEL cover or the GlacioTex Cooling Cover, designed to keep you cool all night.
-Beneath the surface, Helix Responsive Foam and Copper Gel Memory Foam relieve pressure while promoting proper spinal alignment.
+Beneath the surface, Helix Responsive Foam and Gel Memory Foam relieve pressure while promoting proper spinal alignment.
 These CertiPUR-US certified foams are safe, supportive, and durable.

 At its core, individually wrapped coils provide targeted back support and reduce motion transfer, making it a great choice for couples.
 A DuraDense Foam base ensures long-lasting stability for years of restful sleep.